Victoria handyDART and your community

 To support growth in ridership, expanding Victoria’s conventional bus system, and enhancing handyDART service for many of the most vulnerable in our communities is essential.
 Significant investments are being made in new, purpose-built transit facilities that can support expanding a low-carbon fleet that make it easier for people to choose transit over single- occupancy vehicles.

 The Ministry of Transportation and Infrastructure recently provided the eight-acre property at 2401 Burnside Road to BC Transit for a new handyDART centre.
-The centre will occupy approximately 1/3 of the property with opportunities for the unused portion of the property to be enhanced through sidewalks, landscaping, and environmental restoration.
+The centre will occupy a portion of the property with opportunities for the unused portion of the property to be enhanced through sidewalks, landscaping, and environmental restoration.
 The facility is planned to open in 2023.

 All handyDART vehicles will be gas and electric.
 Although handyDART has traditionally used diesel vehicles, no diesel vehicles will be utilized at this location.
-BC Transit’s Low Carbon Fleet Program provides a roadmap for transitioning to a fully electric transit fleet.
+BC Transit’s Low Carbon Fleet Program provides a roadmap for transitioning to a fully electric transit fleet and infrastructure to support a fully electric fleet will be installed during construction.

 Environmental protection is always a key planning principle applied to site design and operations.
 The development will meet or exceed all Provincial and Federal standards for environmental protection.
 Thoughtful planning in consultation with environmental professionals and local streamkeepers will ensure the environmentally sensitive features of the property, in particular, Craigflower Creek, are protected.

-In addition to retaining much of the existing greenspace, new landscaping that includes dozens of native mature trees.
-Site fencing will be added, and boulevards and sidewalks will be improved on Watkiss Way.
+In addition to retaining much of the existing greenspace, new landscaping will include dozens of native mature trees.
+Site fencing will be added, and boulevards and sidewalks will be improved on Watkiss Way and Burnside Road.
 New transit shelters will be introduced and opportunities to enhance the Galloping Goose Trail adjacent to the site will be pursued.
-Significant trees on site will be protected.

 BC Transit is listening closely to feedback from the Town of View Royal and View Royal residents and have identified several opportunities for the community to influence the development in a meaningful way.
 Future public engagement opportunities will be shared here.